 Resilience can be considered to be a process of adapting well in the face of adversity, recognizing that emotional distress is very much a part of becoming resilient (see Sarkar, Fletcher, & Brown, 2015), and that coming back from adversity is not necessarily an immediate occurrence (American Psychological Association, 2004; Dryden, 2007).
-There is a need in sport for techniques that promote resilience, particularly those that minimize catastrophic thinking, challenge counterproductive beliefs, and encourage cognitive restructuring (Fletcher & Sarkar, 2012).
-The minimization of catastrophic thinking and the challenging of counterproductive beliefs are both central to the aims and process of REBT.
+There is a need in sport for techniques that promote resilience, particularly those that include the minimization of catastrophic thinking, the challenging of counterproductive beliefs, and the encouragement of cognitive restructuring (Fletcher & Sarkar, 2012).
+The minimization of catastrophic thinking and the challenging of counterproductive beliefs are both central to the aims and process of REBT, with cognitive restructuring particularly important for the endorsement of rational beliefs over irrational beliefs.
 Indeed, the capacity for rational beliefs to promote resilience has been met with the formulation of an Athlete Rational Resilience Credo (Turner, in press), which encourages successful adaptation to adversity in athletes, and based on the work of Dryden (2007), presents “a set of beliefs, which expresses a particular opinion and influences the way you live” (p.
 219).
-The link between irrational and rational beliefs, and the use of REBT to promote resilience, are yet to be fully explored but offer potentially fruitful areas of future research that could help to elucidate the links between irrational and rational beliefs, and sport performance.
+The links between irrational and rational beliefs, and the use of REBT to promote resilience, are yet to be fully explored but offer potentially fruitful areas of future research that could help to elucidate the links between irrational and rational beliefs, and sport performance.

 3.2.1 The potential facilitating effects of irrational beliefs

 Despite the notion that irrational beliefs are harmful for performance, many athletes and coaches the author works with are adamant that irrational beliefs can help athletic performance, such that they are reluctant to shed their irrational beliefs for rational beliefs.
 To be candid, there is no hard evidence suggesting that irrational beliefs harm athletic performance, and of course there is insufficient evidence supporting the opposite notion that irrational beliefs help athletic performance.
 In the Schill et al. (1978) study, some individuals allocated to the irrational self-talk group did perform well, in contrast to the overall findings, a finding that should not be ignored.
 Indeed, there may be a self-reinforcing thrill achieved when people think irrationally, and distortion and exaggeration can be exciting and may elicit the attention or sympathy of others (Digiuseppe et al, 2014).
 Thus it may be that people experience short-term advantages by thinking irrationally.
 Once one thinks oneself to be worthless, one is legitimized to not put effort into achieving ones goals (Backx, 2012).
 In the absence of more evidence relating irrational beliefs to performance, it is perhaps understandable why coaches and athletes are vigilant when it comes to challenging their own and their athletes’ beliefs.
 While the evidence overwhelmingly suggests that irrational beliefs are deleterious to mental health, it cannot be discounted that irrational beliefs may be acutely helpful for motor performance.
 Perhaps a ‘must win’ belief provides an extra impetus to exert more effort on a given task, or provides a focus on what is to be done to get the edge over an opponent within a competition, for example.
 Indeed, some athletes adopt negative self-talk as a useful strategy for performance as it may contain motivating properties (Goodhart, 1986).
-It might be helpful to draw on motivation theory to understand this apparent paradox, such as the self-determination theory (SDT; Deci & Ryan, 1985, 1991; Ryan & Deci, 2000, 2002).
+It might be helpful to draw on motivation theory to understand this apparent paradox, such as the self-determination theory (Deci & Ryan, 1985, 1991; Ryan & Deci, 2000, 2002).